 In the case of multiple separate deliveries (confirmed by the same type of protocol) within a single calendar month, the Provider may issue a summary invoice in accordance with the VAT Act.

-The Parties agreed that if during performance of the Work or the Services provided beyond flat-rate basis, arises a copyright work pursuant to Section 87 of Act No. 185/2015 Coll.
-The Copyright Act as amended, the Contractor undertakes to assign to the Client the exercise of ownership rights to such copyright work.
-The Contractor also undertakes that, concurrently with the handover of such Work or Service, it shall hand over to the Client also the source codes and respective documentation necessary for using them.
-Any failure to hand over the source codes or any handover of documentation that is incomplete or difficult to understand, shall be considered a defect of such Work or Service.
+The Parties agreed that if during execution of the subject of performance, arises a copyright work pursuant to Section 87 of Act No. 185/2015 Coll.
+The Copyright Act as amended which was solely created for the Client and its requirements, the Contractor undertakes to assign to the Client the exercise of ownership rights to such copyright work.
+The Contractor also undertakes that, concurrently with the handover of such subject of performance, it shall hand over to the Client also the source codes and respective documentation necessary for using them.
+Any failure to hand over the source codes or any handover of documentation that is incomplete or difficult to understand, shall be considered a defect of such subject of performance.
 The Customer shall have the right to modify handed over source codes itself or through any third parties without any restrictions.

 Other terms and conditions related to this Clause of the Contract are given in Annex 1 – GTC, Article IX.
 Performance Execution.